rexchoppers/rexchoppers/README.md

 ### Hi 👋
-- :snowman: I am 22 Years old
+- ⛄ I am 22 Years old
 - 🔭 At the moment, I'm currently working on a DockerNoCommands + Area Alert
+- 💻 I'm working towards releasing SaaS products with @codox
-- :office: I work as a Senior Software Engineer at @broadstone-engage
+- 🏢 I work as a Senior Software Engineer at @broadstone-engage
 - 🌱 I’m currently learning advanced C, COBOL, Flutter and perfecting my GO skills

+My repositories consist of new and in-progress projects alongside the old and very ugly projects